arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/esp32-upload/esp32-upload.md

 ## Conclusion

 These are the steps for uploading firmware to your ESP32-S3.
-This process is **not suitable for beginners** as it easily breaks your board especially when the serial bridge is not properly implemented.
+This process is **not suitable for beginners** as it easily breaks your board.
+Unless the new firmware does not implement a new serial bridge, a lot of functionality is lost.
 But for those who know what they are doing, it opens up many new possibilities as you can rewrite the firmware on the ESP32 to fit your custom needs.